typesense/typesense-website/docs-site/content/0.24.0/api/search.md

 ## Presets

-Search presets allow you to store a bunch of search parameters together, and refererence them by a name.
+Search presets allow you to store a bunch of search parameters together, and reference them by a name.
 You can then use this preset name when you make a search request, instead of passing all the search parameters individually in each search request.

+You can then change the preset configuration on the Typesense side, to change your search parameters, without having to re-deploy your application.

 For example, you can create a preset configuration called a `listing_view` which does a wildcard search and sorts the results by a `popularity` score.